Tips & Strategies for Law School Reference Letters

 by requesting it before the big rush.

-Verify orally that he is willing to write a "strong letter of support", and not just an average or lukewarm one.
+Verify orally that he is willing to write a "strong letter of support," and not just an average or lukewarm one.
 If you sense any hesitation, graciously withdraw the request.
 You are better off asking someone else who can recommend you without reservation.
 If the person agrees to write a letter, give him the following pieces of information:

 i) A cover

 c) Copy of the letter.
 Without exception, you should waive the right to see all references letters that are written about you.
-Admissions committees place little stock in letters that the applicant insists on seeing, as we know that the author is less forthcoming than if the reference was confidential.
+Admissions committees place little stock in letters that the applicant insists on seeing, because we know that the author is less forthcoming than if the reference was confidential.

 d) Format.
 Letters from your professors should generally be professionally typed and printed on the school's letterhead.
 Other letters you request may not automatically come in this form.
 If at all possible, ask your writers to send the letters typed on professional letterhead with a laser-jet or inkjet printer.